stevensacks/storybook-react-i18next/README.md

 ---

 ### preview.ts
-In your `preview.ts`, you need to add the `locales` and `locale` globals, as well as adding `i18n` that you exported from the above file to parameters.
+In your `preview.ts`, you need to add the `locales` and `locale` to globals, as well as adding `i18n` that you exported from the above file to parameters.

 \`locales` is an object where the keys are the "ids" of the locales/languages and the values are the names you want to display in the dropdown.